TO THE FAITHFUL WHO ARE WORKING OUT THEIR SALVATION AT THE SPIRITUAL HOME OF HOLY TRINITY

 The 'open forum' format gives you a great opportunity to ask and discuss anything that you have always wanted to address.
 Please come and learn, have fun, and maybe 'stump the Priest'!

-BOOK CLUB: Book Discussion Group meets every Wednesday after Vespers. (unless noted, please check the calendar)
+BOOK CLUB: Book Discussion Group meets Wednesday's after Vespers. (please check the calendar for dates)

-All are welcome to join us, even if you don't have the book being discussed!
-Contact Sean Stidd with any inquiries!
+All are welcome to join, even if you don't have the book being discussed!